Beef Up Your Health!

 We all know beef tastes great, but do you know it's good for you, too?
 Here are some answers to your most pressing questions.

 Naturally nutrient-rich beef gives you 10 nutrients in around 170 calories per serving.

 Before you make the swap, make sure you check the facts.
 Beef has more of many nutrients and can be lower in calories.

 Heart Healthy Recipes

 Delicious beef recipes, approved by the American Heart Association.
 Can we get an "Amen"?

 Virginia Health Professionals

 We would love to hear from you and what your current needs are to best support your business during these challenging times.
-Connect with the Director of Nutrition Education, Jennifer Orr to learn how we can assist.
+Connect with the Director of Channel Marketing and Nutrition Outreach, Beth Stark, RDN, LDN to learn how we can assist.